NUniteApp/SocialApp/README.md

 ## Running the Production / Release APK

 If you want to just run the android application directly on your phone.
-You can go to the NUnite APK directory and find the apk-release.aab file.
+You can go to the NuniteAPK directory and find the apk-release.aab file.

 Install that apk-release.aab file on your phone by just copying it on your phone.
 Follow the installation instruction that